Resumes & Cover Letters

 You can include a Summary or Profile section at the top, but Objectives" are outdated and almost never used.

-If you are a student or recent graduate, Education is usually the first section (after a Summary, Profile or Qualifications section, if you use one).
+Education: If you are a student or recent graduate, Education is usually the first section (after a Summary, Profile or Qualifications section, if you use one).
 After two years of work experience, Education goes at or near the end.

-To start, let's take part of an actual job description at a private veterinary practice.
+For our example, let's take part of an actual job description at a private veterinary practice.
 For a customer service position, they sought:

 Veterinary animal experience: 1 year